Sulleys Ceramics

 Mrs Barton eventually moved from The Corner Shop and set up the pottery in Dovercourt.

-At the time of writing we still have a small number of models in the collection we can’t locate.
+At the time of writing, we still have a small number of models in the collection we can’t locate.
 Get in touch if you can help with those.

 Models were still being produced in small numbers right up until the sad passing of Mrs Barton in 2021 at the age of 92.
 We were hugely grateful to the family of Mrs Barton for allowing us the opportunity to take custody of many of the models that were still in her possession to enable the Sulleys legacy to live on through this website.

-The Lavenham Collection (updated 27.10.24)
+The Lavenham Collection

 The very first models produced by Sulleys Ceramics are the small models which are referred to as “The Lavenham Collection” According to Mrs Barton these are all based on real buildings in Lavenham.
 However I’ve yet to identify any of them in real life (but haven’t given up yet!).
-I understand there are 12 of those in the collection, so we still have quite a few to find.
+I understand there are 12 of those in the collection, so we still have a few to find.
 Whilst Mrs Barton was unaware of any connection with the Mudlen End Pottery Felsham several of these models bear a striking similarity and we’ve used the same model names on here to help with identification.
 I believe the moulds for those original models were supplied to Mrs Barton by the Colchester shop she originally modelled for.
-Its intriguing to wonder about this Mudlen connection, we may never know now, but there are a few more clues to this in the pottery history you'll find in the link to the Wivenhoe History Website below.
-It seems possible some of the very early models that take after Mudlen End models, but are also not obviously Sulleys where made by the person from whom Mrs Barton got those very original model moulds.
+It’s intriguing to wonder about this Mudlen connection, we may never know now, but there are a few more clues to this in the pottery history you'll find in the link to the Wivenhoe History Website below.
+It seems possible some of the very early models that take after Mudlen End models, but are also not obviously Sulleys were made by the person from whom Mrs Barton got those very original model moulds.

-Few of these early Sulleys have any identification and are often confused with Mudlen End, but are usually a bit smaller and lighter than Mudlen and unlike nearly all Mudlen have much more texture to the roofs.
+Few of these early Sulleys have any identification and are often confused with Mudlen End but are usually a bit smaller and lighter than Mudlen and unlike nearly all Mudlen have much more texture to the roofs.
 Mudlen are nearly always clearly identified however so it’s not easy to make the mistake the other way.

 Sulleys of course went on to model many of the actual buildings in Lavenham from private houses to the Church.